Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Kaeon FUSION is more or less like LISP, if LISP allowed the simultaneous use of multiple distinct dialects at once and allowed the dialect to be changed mid runtime.

-Kaeon FUSION does differ from LISP in another significant way in that its code is abstracted as a doubly linked acyclic tree of strings as opposed to a singly linked list of strings and other singly linked lists.
+Kaeon FUSION does differ from LISP in another significant way in that its code is abstracted as a doubly linked acyclic tree of strings as opposed to a singly linked list of strings and other such lists.
-The syntax that Kaeon FUSION uses to represent this tree, which can be used independently of Kaeon FUSION as a markup language, is called [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md), and is a syntactic superset of, but functional equivilent to a simpler langauge called [ONE](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/1%20-%20ONE/README.md).
+The syntax that Kaeon FUSION uses to represent this tree, which can be used independently of Kaeon FUSION as a markup language, is called [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md), and is a syntactic superset of, but semantic equivilent to a simpler langauge called [ONE](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/1%20-%20ONE/README.md).

 ONE+ bears a strong visual resemblence to YAML, and also shares some elements of JSON and Python,